6LoWPAN Range

 6LoWPAN Range on IEEE 802.15.4 networks

 6LoWPAN is all about transmitting IP over IEEE 802.15.4 networks.
-As the name suggests, its IPv6 over LoWPAN ( IEEE 802.15.4 ) enables IP to the smallest devices.
+As the name suggests, its IPv6 over LoWPAN ( IEEE 802.15.4 ) enables IP to be used on the smallest devices.
 Rather than using an IoT application protocol like Bluetooth and ZigBee, 6LoWPAN IoT is a network layer protocol with frequency band and physical layer freedom.
 It’s suitable for small nodes ( 10 kilobytes of RAM ) and sensor networks for machine-to-machine communication.

 15.4 has four types of frames 1) Beacon, 2) MAC command, 3) ACK, and 4) Data – this is where the IPv6 RA packets must be carried.